AdobeDocs/commerce-frontend-core/src/pages/ui-components/drag-and-drop.md

 ---
-group: ui-components-guide
-title: DragAndDrop component
+title: DragAndDrop component | Commerce Frontend Development
+decsription:
 ---

+# DragAndDrop component

 The DragAndDrop component is an [extension](https://glossary.magento.com/extension) for [Columns](columns.md), allowing users to change columns position in the table.